HealthInnovators/MedChat-AI/README.md

 - **Medical Knowledge Base:** The model is trained on a vast repository of medical knowledge, covering various medical specialties and topics.
 - **Privacy and Security:** OpenHealthChatLLM prioritizes user privacy and data security, ensuring compliance with healthcare regulations such as HIPAA (Health Insurance Portability and Accountability Act).
 - **Customization:** Users can fine-tune the model for specific healthcare domains or integrate additional datasets to enhance its capabilities.
-- **Scalability:** OpenHealthChatLLM is designed to scale efficiently, allowing seamless integration into both small-scale applications and large-scale healthcare platforms.
+- **Scalability:** MedChat AI is designed to scale efficiently, allowing seamless integration into both small-scale applications and large-scale healthcare platforms.

 ### Contribution Guidelines:
 We welcome contributions from developers, researchers, and healthcare professionals to improve OpenHealthChatLLM.
 Contributions can include but are not limited to: